The wall of silence in our society is very hard to break through, especially in the media!

 The next meeting I let everyone know that because of personal reasons I no longer was going to be a Twelve Steps teen sponsor.
 I also communicated that if any teen wanted to talk to me they could call me at home.
 Some of them did call and told me the only reason they were going to our meeting was because of me and said they no longer were going to the meeting.
 I heard soon after I left, the meeting died.

 That’s the last time I went to Twelve Steps meetings.
-The Twelve Steps refuse to look at the real causes, putting only focus in changing people behavior and what I have witness in Twelve Steps meetings is that People change one addiction for another.
+The Twelve Steps refuse to look at the real causes, putting only focus in changing people behavior and what I have witnessed in Twelve Steps meetings is that People change one addiction for another.
 Just as C.G.
 JUNG and ALICE MILLER says:

 “Neurosis is always a substitute for legitimate suffering.” – C.G.
 JUNG